megamattc/Akkadian-language-models/README.md

 Akkadian language models based on Spacy, trained on various subcorpora of Oracc with either on normalized texts or transliterated ones.
 The bulk of the sentences come from selected projects hosted on Oracc that came with lemmatization, POS tags, and in some instances paragraph divisions.
 An additional set of augmentation data consisting of about 250 normalized sentences made by the contributor were also added.

-The initial model AkkParser (Ong and Gordin 2023 - to appear) is found in `/ak_basic_model` was trained on two volumes of Neo-Assyrian letters in normalization, specifically SAA 1 and 5, as well as slightly modified training data from Luukko et. al. 2020, which consisted of Neo-Assyrian royal inscriptions.
+The initial model AkkParser (Ong and Gordin 2024) is found in `/ak_basic_model` was trained on two volumes of Neo-Assyrian letters in normalization, specifically SAA 1 and 5, as well as slightly modified training data from Luukko et. al. 2020, which consisted of Neo-Assyrian royal inscriptions.

 The more developed normalized model (i.e. model trained on normalized sentences) is based on a substantially larger data set from Oracc and is under continual development.
+The portion consisting of the SAA letter volumes is discussed in Ong 2024.
 It is located in `/ak_norm_model`.
 In addition to the modified data from Luukko et. al. 2020 and the augmentation data, a list of the SAA volumes comprising the data set is given below (along with percentage of each volume that has been annotated and included in the data set):

 * SAA 1 - Letters from the royal archives of Sargon II (r.
 721-705): Assyria and the West.
 100% complete.
 * SAA 2 - Neo-Assyrian treaties and oaths.
 100% complete.
 * SAA 3 - Court Poetry and Literary Miscellanea.
 0% complete.
 * SAA 4 - Queries to the Sungod: Divination and Politics in Sargonid Assyria.
-0% complete.
+0.5% complete (2 texts).
 * SAA 5 - Letters from the royal archives of Sargon II (r.
 721-705): North and Northeast.
 100% complete.
 * SAA 6 - Legal Transactions of the Royal Court of Nineveh, Part I: Tiglath-Pileser III through Esarhaddon.
 0% complete.
 * SAA 7 - Imperial Administrative Records, Part I: Palace and Temple Administration.
 0% complete.